genkiinstruments/genkiinstruments.github.io/src/content/docs/general/FAQ/shipping-warranty-returns.md

 Yes, we ship worldwide.

-## Do you ship to P.O. boxes?
+## Do you ship to PO boxes?

-If you want to ship to a P.O. box, expect the shipment to come from the EU.
+If you want to ship to a PO box, expect the shipment to come from the EU.

 ## Can I track my order?